 How to make this recipe

 Step 1: Place the meat in a Dutch oven or a heavy-bottomed pot.
-Partially cover it with water and add 1 bay leaf, 2 smashed garlic cloves, a generous pinch of salt, and some pepper.
+Partially cover it with water and add 1 bay leaf, 2 smashed garlic cloves, a generous pinch of salt, and some ground black pepper.

 Recipe FAQs

-In contrast, Bicol Express is a shrimp paste-based dish made with raw shrimp paste, simmered in rich coconut milk, and infused with a generous amount of spicy chilies.
+Pork Binagoongan is a pork dish cooked with sautéed shrimp paste, typically without coconut milk.
+In contrast, Bicol Express is a dish made with raw shrimp paste, simmered in coconut milk and plenty of chilies.

 Other pork recipes you may like